hslam/handler/compress/README.md

 ### Authors
-rum was written by Mort Huang.
+mux was written by Mort Huang.